How new workers can build financial independence

 One of the most common mistakes with money is when people make decisions based on emotion, rather than fact.
 In the case of negotiating your first job, for instance, this means you could agree to a salary without really understanding if it will support you.

 To help determine what you need to live and thrive, create a budget of your needs and wants.
 Include essential categories like housing, groceries, transportation (either public or your own vehicle), utilities, taxes, debt repayment, etc. Then add in categories for your wants: entertainment, dining out, and travel, for example.
 Also, how much of your annual salary do you want to save for the future?
 Many professionals recommend saving a minimum of 20 percent of your income.1,2 A great way to start is to estimate six months of expenses and save that much as an emergency fund.
+But eventually, financial professionals recommend you save one year’s worth of your income.
 Dip into the fund only to deal with unexpected expenses, like your car breaking down or losing your phone, and then replenish it afterwards.
 Once you know your numbers, you’ll be in a better spot to make your first career choice based on your financial facts, not emotions.

 How to pick a salary range